pywr/pywr/docs/manual/costs.md

 ### Create the annual license
 An annual license is created using an `AnnualVirtualStorage` node to track the amount of license being used through a year.
-In the following example the license resets on the 1st April:
+In the following example the license resets on 1st April:

 ```json
 {